-*Your name and relationship within the local church or annual
+-- Your name and relationship within the local church or annual conference.

 The pastor and chair of the SPRC will immediately be in contact with the parent(s) or guardian(s)--provided they are not subject to the allegation--and/or the Sussex County Department of Social Services.

 Delaware state law requires that once abuse of minors has been confirmed, it must be reported to civil authorities.
+When reporting misconduct, please be prepared to cooperate fully with the civil authorities' investigation.
 Information the state requires to make a report includes:

 -- A chronology of dates and locations.

 -- A description of the abuse or neglect, or why the minor is at risk of abuse or neglect.

 -- Known information about the alleged victim's physical health, mental health, educational issues, and parents or siblings.